TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachine.rca.restarts/vma-rca-airbp-managed-events-host-recovery.md

 <!--issueDescription-->
 We detected that the health of the physical host Hardware your VM runs on has degraded.
 To prevent impact to your workload, Azure initiated a memory-preserving Kernel Soft Reboot to improve the health of the Host.
-During this time your VM might have been paused your VMs up to 9 seconds.

 **<!--$vmname-->Virtual machine<!--/$vmname-->** became unavailable at **<!--$StartTime--> StartTime <!--/$StartTime--> (UTC)** and availability was restored at **<!--$EndTime--> EndTime <!--/$EndTime--> (UTC)**.
 During this time RDP and SSH connections to the VM, or requests to any other services running inside the VM, could have failed.
 <!--/issueDescription-->